 Related: How to make saving a priority

 Don’t put off investing for retirement just because you can’t meet an arbitrary 10% rule.
-The key is to get started and build the habit of saving for the future.
+The key is to get started and build the habit of saving and investing for the future.
 Start with 2-5% of your paycheque and set up those automatic contributions.
 You won’t even notice it coming off your paycheque or out of your chequing account, and meanwhile you’ll be well on your way to your first $1,000.

 Then, as your budget allows for it, increase that savings rate over time until you can meet that 10% goal.